In Exercises 53 and 54, find the mean and standard deviation of t... | Channels for Pearson+

 Recommended video:

-Standard deviation is a statistic that quantifies the amount of variation or dispersion in a set of values.
-In sampling distributions, the standard error is the standard deviation of the sampling distribution of sample means, calculated as the population standard deviation divided by the square root of the sample size.
-It indicates how much the sample means are expected to vary from the population mean, providing insight into the reliability of the sample estimates.
+The standard deviation of the sampling distribution, often referred to as the standard error, measures the variability of sample means around the population mean.
+It is calculated by dividing the population standard deviation by the square root of the sample size.
+In this scenario, the standard error helps assess how much the sample means are expected to fluctuate, providing insight into the reliability of the sample estimates.

 Recommended video: